cloudflare/cloudflare-docs/content/kv/learning/kv-performance-optimizations.md

 <!-- CON -->
 {{<Aside type="warning">}}
-Not as effective at improving performance as increasing the cacheTTL.
+This approach is not as effective at improving performance as increasing the cacheTTL.
 If the key is evicted from KV's cache due to insufficient usage, you will still suffer a stampeding herd of slow requests.
 {{</Aside>}}

 {{<Aside type="note" header="What does cardinality and distribution mean?">}}